 Slow Cooker Beef Chili

-This one is easy, hearty comfort food that’s packed with flavor that develops beautifully as the chili simmers away in your slow cooker.
+Easy, hearty comfort food that’s packed with flavor that develops beautifully as the beef chili simmers away in your slow cooker!

 - 2 pounds ground beef (I used 90% lean)